• Skip to primary navigation

 2 tablespoons olive oil, ¼ teaspoon red pepper flakes, ¼ teaspoon salt, ¼ teaspoon pepper

-• After 10 minutes, remove potatoes from oven
+• After 10 minutes, remove the pan from oven and add peppers, onions and sausgaes to the same pan.

 • Reduce oven to 400°F